GoogleCloudDataproc/spark-bigtable-connector/README.md

 versions of the
 connector.
 The `examples` folder contains workaround for converting these types to `BinaryType` inside your application, in different languages.
+Additionally, the columns may be converted to a supported type, e.g., `string()`, in SQL when writing and converted back to the intended type on read.
 For complex types, e.g., `ArrayType`, `MapType`, and `StructType`, you can use Avro for serializations.
 You can refer to [this link](https://spark.apache.org/docs/latest/sql-ref-datatypes.html)